 Platelet-rich plasma (PRP) therapy is an effective way to naturally stimulate healing for old and new injuries.
-The holistic medical team at Health Atlast offers PRP injections at five locations in West Los Angeles, Santa Monica, Sherman Oaks, Long Beach, and Fountain Valley, California.
+The holistic medical team at Health Atlast offers PRP injections at several locations in Integrative Medicine located in Brentwood, Los Angeles, CA, Perris, CA, Fountain Valley, CA, West Los Angeles, CA, Sherman Oaks, CA, Long Beach, CA, Pocatello, ID, and Fort Worth, TX.
 To discover the benefits of PRP therapy, call or book an appointment online today.

 Your body is designed to heal itself naturally using substances found in your blood.
 Platelets are solid components in your blood that help form clots.
 Platelets also contain hundreds of proteins called growth factors that play an important role in healing injuries.